 Helping our most vulnerable older adults to remain in their homes and community

-For more than 35 years, we have provided social services support to seniors from Washington Heights, Inwood and West Harlem.
+For nearly 40 years, we have provided social services support to seniors from Washington Heights, Inwood, and Harlem.
 Each year we continue to help more than 1,000 seniors in the community.

 Mon – Fri: 8:30 AM – 4:30 PM